Libraries and collections of Stonyhurst College: Libraries

 The More Library is the main library for student use.
 It was opened in 1933 on the ground floor in what were, until then, the Higher Line and Lower Line reading rooms, and are today classrooms.
 It was moved upstairs to occupy its present home in the former Study Place in 1966.
 It was refurbished and opened by Paul Johnson, an old boy, in 2004 (Johnson is the last person to have worn an 18th-century school uniform preserved in the school, in a pageant during World War II, when he was the only boy small enough to wear it).
 At present it contains some 11,500 volumes.
 When the library was the Study Place, it was filled with rows of desks where pupils would engage in private study under Jesuit supervision; the principle behind the Study Place has been revived with the creation of new playroom-specific study centres in the Campion Room, Old Gymnasium, Shirk, Magazine Dormitory and Dormitory 5.

 The 'House Libraries' (the Arundell, the Bay, and the Square) include artefacts from the Society of Jesus and English Catholicism.
 The Arundell Library, presented in 1837 by Everard, 11th Baron Arundell of Wardour, is the most significant.
 It is not only a country-house library from Wardour Castle but also has a notable collection of incunabula, medieval manuscripts, and volumes of Jacobite interest.
 Signal among its books associated with historical figures is "Queen Mary's Book of Hours" which belonged to Mary Tudor and is thought to have been given by Mary, Queen of Scots, to her chaplain on the scaffold.
 The manuscript Le Livre de Seyntz Medicines was written in 1354 by Henry, Duke of Lancaster.
 To these were added the archives of the English Province of the Society of Jesus.
 These included 16th-century manuscript verses by St Robert Southwell, the letters of St Edmund Campion (1540–81) and holographs of the 19th-century poet Gerard Manley Hopkins.
-The Arundell Library held the seventh century Stonyhurst Gospel of St John, before it was loaned to the British Library.
+The Arundell Library held the seventh century Stonyhurst Gospel of St John, before it was loaned, then sold, to the British Library.
 There is also a first folio of Shakespeare.